-The popular white peanut butter cup gets a vegan and dairy-free makeover- A sweet and salty center covered in a creamy shell, these 4 Ingredient vegan white chocolate peanut butter cups could not be any easier!
-No milk or cream, but you’d never tell- Gluten-free with a peanut-free version too!
+The popular white peanut butter cup gets a vegan, keto, and dairy-free makeover- A sweet and salty center covered in a creamy shell, these 4 Ingredient white chocolate peanut butter cups could not be any easier!
+No milk, sugar or cream, but you’d never tell- Gluten-free with a nut-free version too!

 White chocolate is one of the most underrated forms of chocolate.
 Technically, it isn’t really considered chocolate, seeing as it doesn’t contain cocoa powder.
 However, it IS located in the candy aisle, the baking aisle and has chocolate chips made of it.